thfield/thfield.github.io/about.md

 title: About Me
 permalink: /about/
 ---
-I'm a former Aerospace Engineer who reinvented myself as a web developer.
+I used to work in a laboratory doing research with lasers and materials.
+I wanted to work on topics that had a more immediate impact on the world, and tied in my aesthetics and communication abilities.
 I'm interested in data visualization that enables better decision making, and working on projects that have a day-to-day impact on users.

 Some of the technologies I'm familar with: